 - Clean that coat with castile soap.
 Many zero wasters swear by castile soap.
 This gentle, multi-faceted cleanser is a brilliant replacement for an array of products.
-If you're using it as a dog shampoo, make sure it's either unscented or mixed with a dog-safe essential oil, like tea tree or lavender.
+If you're using it as a dog shampoo, make sure it's either unscented or mixed with a dog-safe essential oil, like lavender.
+(Essential oil toxicity in dogs can be a serious problem, so be sure to do your homework!)
 Also, castile soap is typically concentrated, so be sure to dilute it with water first.

 And there you have it — everything you need to know about zero waste living with a dog.
 (Well, almost.)
 If you want more in-depth guidance, we have individual zero waste guides for each of the above topics and a few more!